openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/primarySomatosensoryCortex
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Primary somatosensory cortex' is a somatosensory cortex.
-It is part of the parietal cortex.
+   :definition: Is a somatosensory cortex.
+Is part of the parietal cortex. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0008933) ('is_a' and 'relationship')]
    :description: (Chapin & Lin, 1984, rat): the region considered as the SI cortex is not a cytoarchitecturally homogeneous structure but consists instead of a patchwork array of areas containing dense aggregations of layer IV granule cells, surrounded by granule-cell-sparse regions.
-As was shown by Welker ('71,'76), and in our own mapping studies (see Fig. 3), this discontinuous pattern of granular, or koniocortical, zones contains within itself a map of the rat's cutaneous periphery.
-There are clear subtypes within this cytoarchitectural subregion, notably including the "granular aggregate" type of cytoarchitecture characteristic of the paw, limb, and mystacial vibrissae areas, and the "barrel-field" type (originally described by Woolsey and Van der Loos, '70) seen in the nose and perioral regions.
-In the mouse, but not the rat, such barrels also cover the whole whisker representation (Welker and Woolsey, '74).
+As was shown by Welker (b71,b76), and in our own mapping studies (see Fig. 3), this discontinuous pattern of granular, or koniocortical, zones contains within itself a map of the ratbs cutaneous periphery.
+There are clear subtypes within this cytoarchitectural subregion, notably including the bgranular aggregateb type of cytoarchitecture characteristic of the paw, limb, and mystacial vibrissae areas, and the bbarrel-fieldb type (originally described by Woolsey and Van der Loos, b70) seen in the nose and perioral regions.
+In the mouse, but not the rat, such barrels also cover the whole whisker representation (Welker and Woolsey, b74). [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0008933)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0109333
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0008933#primary-somatosensory-cortex
    :name: primary somatosensory cortex